lricci58/moneymap/README.md

 ## Current State

-This is still on it's alpha version.
-It's not even close to be done and most importantly, it's only for private use for now.
-You require the use of you're own database and server (both  of which you can host locally or remotely).
+This is still on its alpha version.
+It's not even close to finished and most importantly, it's only for private use for now.
+You require the use of your own database and server (both  of which you can host locally or remotely).
 I do it locally, since I use this system on PC only.